dthtien/redis-in-ruby/content/post/chapter-6-building-a-hash-table.md

 Once we obtained the hash value, we need to convert it to an index within the boundaries of the backing array, with the modulo operation, or as we discussed earlier, the bitwise AND operation.
 Before doing that, we need to take into account which table the bucket should go into, if we're not in a rehashing state, it should go in the main table, if we are, it should go to the rehashing table.

-This process of first inspecting the main table, and the rehashing table, only if we're in rehashing in so common that we added a helper method for that, `iterate_through_hash_tables_unless_rehashing`.
+This process of first inspecting the main table, and the rehashing table, only if we're in rehashing state in so common that we added a helper method for that, `iterate_through_hash_tables_unless_rehashing`.

 This method replaces the common pattern in the Redis C codebase using a `for` loop and a conditional `break` statement at the end of the first iteration.
 We instead leverage the Ruby block syntax to always `yield` back the main table to the caller, and only `yield` the rehashing table if we're in a rehashing state.